Time to read: 8 mins

 7. Sago Palm

-The leaves and seeds are the most toxic.
+The leaves and seeds are the most toxic part of the plant.
 They can cause vomiting, diarrhoea, heart problems and even collapse.

 The whole part of a Geranium are toxic to both dogs and cats.
 Their toxins can cause vomiting, diarrhoea and collapse.

-The leaves can cause vomiting and diarrhoea.
+The leaves of these plants can cause vomiting and diarrhoea.
 Their stalks, on the other hand are safe for your pets to eat.

 Where it is possible you should try and keep your houseplants, safe or not, out the reach of your pets.
-Although we all know that if your pets want to get to them, they will get there.
-If your pets do eat something harmful or injure themselves look at how we can cover them.
+Although we all know that if your pets want to get to them, they will find a way so rather be safe than sorry by making sure your pet is covered should illness or injury arise.

 If you think your pet may have come into contact with plants that are toxic to them give our qualified Vet Nurses a call on our Careline.